 Bridge-to-Home improves the quality and safety of transitions for patients, essential care partners and providers by working with participating teams from across the country to implement a patient-oriented care transition bundle.

-Evidence shows that transitions may result in adverse events and suboptimal patient outcomes, emergency room visits, or hospital readmissions.1 In Canada, While not all readmissions are avoidable, research suggests between nine and 59 percent of readmissions could be prevented.3
+Evidence shows that transitions may result in adverse events and suboptimal patient outcomes, emergency room visits, or hospital readmissions.¹ In Canada, 1 in 11 patients are readmitted within a month of leaving the hospital, representing approximately $2.3 billion in costs per year.² While not all readmissions are avoidable, research suggests between nine and 59 percent of readmissions could be prevented.³

 Recognizing this, Bridge-to-Home drives the rapid adoption of an evidence informed innovation that provides patients, families and essential care partners with the knowledge and confidence they need to manage their care at home or in the community, especially during transitions.

 The goals of Bridge-to-Home are to:

 The bundle consists of the Patient Oriented Discharge Summary (PODS), ‘teach-back’ methods for patient and family education, involvement of patients and essential care partners in the discharge process and post-discharge follow-up.